davindb/HipotesaDeveloper/README.md

 ## Perform Queries on Request

+Perform queries is only available for `GET` request.
 These are the available properties to perform queries.

 | Property     | Type            | Description                                                   |
 | :----------- | :-------------- | :------------------------------------------------------------ |